http-tests/cache-tests/README.md

 - `browser_only` - if `true`, will not run on non-browser caches.
 Default `false`.
 - `browser_skip` - if `true, will not run on browser caches.
 Default `false`.
 - `required` - if `false`, test is advisory; e.g., testing cache efficiency.
 Default `true`.
+- `depends_on` - a list of test IDs that, when one fails, indicates that this test's results are not useful.
+Currently limited to test IDs in the same suite.

 Possible members of a request object: